Gankare/portfolio/VR_Party/README.md

 The ColorMatch Minigame challenges players to adjust RGB values using physical levers until a cube matches a randomly generated target color shown on a sphere above it.
 I built the system using two core scripts that work together to handle color input, feedback, and scoring.

 #### *SetObjectRandomColor script*
-This script handles the goal system and scoring, At the start of each round,it generates a random target color and displays it on the sphere.
+This script handles the goal system and scoring, At the start of each round, it generates a random target color and displays it on the sphere.
 It then continuously compares the player’s cube color to the target.
 If the difference is below a set threshold: the player gets points, a particle effect and sound are triggered for feedback, a new target color is generated, and scoring is temporarily locked to prevent spamming.

 <details>
 <summary>SetObjectRandomColor script</summary>